4 min read

-My puppy gets too excited around other dogs
+How to calm a puppy that gets too excited around other dogs

-My puppy gets too excited around other dogs
+How to calm a puppy that gets too excited around other dogs

 Puppy Beatrix bothers her older brother.